-- The course is a three-year full-time course leading to the award of the degree of Bachelor of Jurisprudence (BJuris). - The Law subjects must include 90.112 Legal System Torts, 90.741 Legal Research and Writing 1, 90.161 Criminal Law, 90.216 Administrative Law, 90.141 Contracts, 90.742 Legal Research and Writing 2, 90.743 Research Component, and 90.832 Legal Theory or 90.882 Law and Social Theory\. - Students are required to obtain the approval of the Faculty of Law for their proposed program of non-Law subjects; the program should provide an integrated pattern of legal and non-legal studies. - 4.
-The non-Law subjects shall include, unless otherwise approved, a major sequence of three years study. - 5.
-Students must satisfy any subject prerequisites (but not general faculty prerequisites) for subjects studied in other faculties.
+1. The course is a three-year full-time course leading to the award of the degree of Bachelor of Jurisprudence (BJuris).

+2. The Law subjects must include 90.112 Legal System - Torts, 90.741 Legal Research and Writing 1, 90.161 Criminal Law, 90.216 Administrative Law, 90.141 Contracts, 90.742 Legal Research and Writing 2, 90.743 Research Component, and 90.832 Legal Theory or 90.882 Law and Social Theory.

+3. Students are required to obtain the approval of the Faculty of Law for their proposed program of non-Law subjects; the program should provide an integrated pattern of legal and non-legal studies.

+4. The non-Law subjects shall include, unless otherwise approved, a major sequence of three years study.

+5. Students must satisfy any subject prerequisites (but not general faculty prerequisites) for subjects studied in other faculties.
 There are no general faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law.

-\ The subjects listed are compulsory for students who begin their course in 1969.
-Students who began their course before 1969 should consult the handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
+Students who commenced their law course before 1984 should consult the Sub-Dean or Administrative Officer to confirm the compulsory subjects which apply to them.

+Undergraduate Study